The Second Sight – Episode 37

 Oh, sh*t!

-I looked d©wΠ at my [email protected]
+I looked down at my hand.

 BOAT